 (Chapter 47C of the North Carolina General Statutes) or the North Carolina Planned Community Act (Chapter 47F of the North Carolina General Statutes).
-If the declaration or covenants that establish an Ownership Regime give the owners' association the right to cast on behalf of the Owners and Tenants of the property subject to the Ownership Regime any votes such Owners and Tenants otherwise would be entitled to cast hereunder, such votes will be calculated as if the property subject to the Ownership Regime do not give the owners' association the right to cast on behalf of the Owners and Tenants of the property subject to the Owners' association the right to cast on behalf of the Owners and Tenants of the property subject to the Ownership Regime any votes such Owners and Tenants of the property subject to the Ownership Regime any votes such Owners and Tenants of the property subject to the Ownership Regime any votes such Owners and Tenants otherwise would be entitled to cast hereunder, the membership and voting rights, if any, of each such Owner and Tenant shall be evaluated without regard to the existence of such ownership regime, and any "common property" or "common elements" of the ownership regime, whether owned directly by the owners' association or in common by the owners of the property subject to the ownership regime, shall be disregarded for the purpose of such evaluation.
+If the declaration or covenants that establish an Ownership Regime give the owners' association the right to cast on behalf of the Owners and Tenants of the property subject to the Ownership Regime any votes such Owners and Tenants otherwise would be entitled to cast hereunder, such votes will be calculated as if the property subject to the Ownership Regime had only one Owner.
+If the declaration or covenants establishing an Ownership Regime do not give the owners' association the right to cast on behalf of the Owners and Tenants of the property subject to the Ownership Regime any votes such Owners and Tenants otherwise would be entitled to cast hereunder, the membership and voting rights, if any, of each such Owner and Tenant shall be evaluated without regard to the existence of such ownership regime, and any "common property" or "common elements" of the ownership regime, whether owned directly by the owners' association or in common by the owners of the property subject to the ownership regime, shall be disregarded for the purpose of such evaluation.